Race-specific training

 Why?

 ✅ match improvements in your fitness.
-As you become fitter, you can run the same workouts with less relative stress; or you can handle harder workouts for the same relative stress.
+As you become fitter, you can run the same workouts with less additional load; or you can handle harder workouts for the same additional load.

 𝑺𝒉𝒐𝒖𝒍𝒅𝒏’𝒕 𝒚𝒐𝒖 𝒃𝒆 𝑹𝒖𝒏𝒏𝒊𝒏𝒈 𝒘𝒊𝒕𝒉 𝑷𝒐𝒘𝒆𝒓?